 Spinning HDD drives have a failure curve sometimes described as a “bathtub.”
-When you first get an HDD, there’s a high chance of failure thanks to DOA units.
-If the drive spins up properly, then it will likely last for years before suffering wear-based failure.
+When you first get an HDD, there’s a high chance of failure thanks to so-called Dead On Arrival (DOA) units.
+If the drive spins up properly, it will likely last for years before suffering wear-based failure.

 If you have Homebrew installed, you can install

-If you want to save the SMART report to disk, you can send it to a text file with the > control character.
+If you want to save the SMART report to disk, you can send it to a text file using the

-While the app is open, it continually monitors SMART status for indication of failure or problems.
+While the app is open, it continually monitors the SMART status for indication of failure or problems.
 It’s the easiest way to a detailed picture of your disk’s health without sifting through technical logs.